Here's the truth...

 This concierge has a myriad of resources necessary to prepare for and then execute a profitable, successful sale.
 These resources include:

-If you are like most people, you may have broad social and professional connections.
+If you are like most people, you may have broad and professional connections.
 However, you likely do not have ready access to all of the resources you will need to mount an effective sale of an estate.

 In addition to having direct access to everything and everyone you need to undertake an effective sale, a concierge provides thoughtful and seasoned oversight of these different providers and professionals.